leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What makes me at risk of Cataracts?
 - How does Cataract start?
 - How do I know if I may develop Cataracts?
-- What are the causes for Cataracts?
+- Is there causes for Cataract?
+- Does smoking cause cataract?
+- Does sunlight cause cataract?
+- Does UV light cause cataract?
-- Am I at risk of developing Cataracts?
+- Am I at risk of Cataract?
-- How will I know if I may develop Cataracts?
+- How will I know if I may develop Cataract?
+- What predisposes me to cataract?
+- Does diabetes cause cataract?
+- Is cataract infective?
+- Are people born with cataract?
+- Is cataract congenital?
+- Which medicine causes cataract?
+- Do steroids cause cataract?
+- Do eye infections cause cataract?
+- Is cataract present from birth?

 ## intent: cataract-symptoms_signs-cornearefractive
 - What are the symptoms of Cataracts?
 - How do patients with Cataracts present?
 - How will I know if I have a Cataract?
-- Which symptoms are due to Cataracts?
+- Which symptoms are linked to Cataracts?
 - What symptoms do patients with Cataracts have?
 - Why should I care if I have a Cataract?
 - How would I know if I have Cataracts?
 - How will Cataracts affect me?
-- What will a Cataract lead to?
+- What does a Cataract lead to?
 - What problems does a Cataract cause?
+- Do cataracts cause blurred vision?
+- Do cataracts cause halos?
+- Do cataracts cause glares?
 - What will happen if I have a Cataract?

 ## intent: cataract-signs_doctorsexaminationfindings_investigations-cornearefractive